 3. Add egg whites, eggs, garlic, salt and pepper.
 Mix until combined.

-4. Pour mixture into prepared baking pan.
+4. Pour mixture onto parchment in prepared baking pan.
 Evenly sprinkle mixture with spinach and cheese.

-5. Place onto the middle rack in the oven and bake for about 11 minutes.
+5. Place onto the middle rack in the oven and bake for 11 minutes or until set.

 7. Slice cylinder into sections and serve warm.